DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 Datadog recommends that you use one of these [tagging methods][5] to add the `team` tag to logs **before ingestion**.

-However, if it is necessary to configure the tag during ingestion, follow these steps to create and add a `team` tag.
+However, if you need to configure the tag during ingestion, follow these steps to create and add a `team` tag.

 1. [Create a new `team` attribute](#create-a-new-team-attribute).
 2. [Create a remapper to convert the `team` attribute to a tag](#create-a-remapper-to-convert-the-team-attribute-to-a-tag).